nwg-piotr/nwg-shell/README.md

 ### [nwg-panel](https://github.com/nwg-piotr/nwg-panel)

-GTK3-based panel is the central point of the project.
-At the moment it contains 8 modules: Clock, Controls, CustomButton, Executor, MenuStart, Playerctl, Scratchpad, SwayTaskbar and SwayWorkspaces.
+The panel is the central point of the project.
+At the moment it contains 9 modules: Clock, Controls, CustomButton, Executor, MenuStart, Playerctl, Scratchpad, SwayTaskbar and SwayWorkspaces.
 The Executor module supports tint2-like executors, that allow to add user-defined features.
 The MenuStart module adds support for the nwg-menu plugin.

 ### [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)

-A set of GTK-based launchers: application grid, button bar and dmenu.
-I initially wrote them in python, but it turned out to be too slow.
+This is a set of launchers: application grid, button bar and dmenu.
+Initially written them in python, turned out to be too slow.
 I developed them from scratch in C++, as my first, and probably the last C++ code.
-Thanks to Contributors, led by [@Siborgium](https://github.com/Siborgium), the code looks pretty well now, but I understand hardly anything.
-I'm not going to live long enough to learn C++, so I'll code the grid and dmenu from scratch in golang sooner or later.
+Thanks to Contributors, led by [@Siborgium](https://github.com/Siborgium), the code looks pretty well now, but it's difficult to me to maintain.
+I'm not going to live long enough to learn C++ at last, so I think I'll code the grid and dmenu from scratch in golang sooner or later.

 ### [nwg-dock](https://github.com/nwg-piotr/nwg-dock)